Gr1N/wuffi/README.md

 # wuffi

-*Wuffi* is an experiment whose purpose is to develop an approach to the organization of the projects built on the basis of [asyncio](https://docs.python.org/3.5/library/asyncio.html) and [aiohttp](http://aiohttp.readthedocs.org/).
+*wuffi* is an experiment whose purpose is to develop an approach to the organization of the projects built on the basis of [asyncio](https://docs.python.org/3.5/library/asyncio.html) and [aiohttp](http://aiohttp.readthedocs.org/).

-*Wuffi* not an framework and never will be.
+*wuffi* not an framework and never will be.

 ## Requirements